r4in/macbook-setup/git/README.md

 They will get added to your`.gitconfig`file.

 To push code to your GitHub repositories, we're going to use the recommended HTTPS method \(versus SSH\).
-So you don't have to type your username and password everytime, let's enable Git password caching as described[here](https://help.github.com/articles/set-up-git):
+So you don't have to type your username and password everytime, let's enable Git password caching as described [here](https://help.github.com/articles/set-up-git):

 ```
 $ git config --global credential.helper osxkeychain